The team will reach the Calm Lands after the short interlude that takes place in Macalania Woods (where Tidus and Yuna fall in love).

 You can approach the Cavern of the Stolen Fayth for a short cutscene and some information about the cavern itself.
 Check out the Cavern of the Stolen Fayth side quest section for more information about how to obtain Yojimbo.

 So why did we come down to the bottom of the gorge?
-Make your way easy (to the right) and follow the pathway along the cliffside.
+Make your way east (to the right) and follow the pathway along the cliffside.
 At the end of the path you will see a sword sticking out of the ground between two rocks, called the Rusty Sword, which you should pick up.

 Save your game and return up to the bridge where you fought Defender X. Cross the bridge and continue northward following the red arrow on the mini-map to head to the next area.